Stock events for National Beverage Corp. (FIZZ)

 Ownership

-National Beverage Corp.'s ownership is significantly concentrated with its CEO, Nick A. Caporella, who beneficially owned a large percentage of the outstanding common stock.
-Institutional investors collectively own approximately 22.14% of the company's shares.
+Ownership of National Beverage Corp. is significantly concentrated, with Nick A. Caporella, the Chairman and CEO, beneficially owning 73.2% of the outstanding common stock as of August 23, 2024.
+Joseph G. Caporella held 2.02% of the shares as of December 2023.
+Institutional investors collectively own approximately 22.14% of the company's shares, with individuals holding 3.55% as of July 25, 2025.
 Major institutional investors include BlackRock, Inc., Renaissance Technologies LLC, and Vanguard Group Inc.

 Ask Our Expert AI Analyst